tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ```bash
 $DATDIR/prog/bin/realSFS -fold 1 $DIR/output/calmas_region_folded.saf.idx > $DIR/output/calmas_region_folded.sfs
 ```
-The output is a text file of the expected number of sites in each minor allele frequency class 0, 1/2N, ..., N. realSFS always writes 2N+1 values, but since we folded the spectrum any counts beyond frequency N/2N are zero and can be ignored.
+The output is a text file of the expected number of sites in each minor allele frequency class 0, 1/2N, ..., N. realSFS always writes 2N+1 values but since we folded the spectrum any counts beyond frequency N/2N are zero and can be ignored.

 ```bash